ElderMohawk/html5-practice/README.md

 Github lets you just add a blank line....

 ### Style
-**Let's do some BOLD by using two asterisks to ecapsulate the text**
+**Let's do some BOLD by using two asterisks to encapsulate the text**

 *And some italics with a single asterisk before and after*